borealisgroup/borealis/packages/eslint-config/README.md

 ## Prerequisites

-- React or Node environment
+- react or node environment
-- Usage of jest as the test-suite
+- usage of jest as the test-suite (if any)
 - `env`: Browser and Node environment
 - `parser`: usage of babel (babel-eslint parser)
-- If you don't use `create-react-app`, you have to install `eslint`
+- if you don't use `create-react-app`, you have to install `eslint`

 Note: you can still overwrite the `env`, `globals` and `parser` in your local `.eslintrc.js`.